Pennsylvania vacation rental tax guide

 What charges are taxable?

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental platforms, including Airbnb, HomeAway, and VRBO, collect short-term rental taxes for you when the listing is booked.
-However, platforms do not collect taxes in all locations, and they may not collect all the state and local taxes you owe.
+Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
+In Pennsylvania, short-term rental marketplaces such as Airbnb and Vrbo are required to collect short-term rental taxes for you when the listing is booked.
+If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

 Are guests ever exempt from taxes?